Rajpratik71/zfs_wiki/Debian.md

         # apt update

-Install kernel headers and other dependencies:
+Install the kernel headers and other dependencies:

         # apt install linux-headers-$(uname -r) linux-headers-amd64 dkms build-essential libelf-dev

-Install zfs packages:
+Install the zfs packages:

         # apt-get install -t stretch-backports zfs-dkms zfsutils-linux

-If you want to boot from ZFS (for more information, see [[Debian Stretch Root on ZFS]]), you'll need `zfs-initramfs` package too:
+If you want to boot from ZFS (for more information, see [[Debian Stretch Root on ZFS]]), you'll need the `zfs-initramfs` package too:

         # apt-get install -t stretch-backports zfs-initramfs